- The table has a header (see 2) which will contain the area‘s header content.

 last in the detail 2 area we use the variable to select the books belonging to the current customer:

-one.
-The difference here is that the input XML is not one flat
+previous one.
+The difference here is that the input XML is not

-structure but has 2 parallel structures that will be linked using a
+one flat structure but has 2 parallel structures that will be

 In the ROWSET2_ROW nodes we have the list of customers which we will print out, this is the main detail area.
 We save the current customer in a variable for each row.